thephpleague/csv/docs/9.0/writer/index.md

 function(array $record): array
 ~~~

+#### Adding a Formatter to a Writer object

-You can attach as many formatters as you want to the `Writer` class to manipulate your data prior to its insertion use the `Writer::addFormatter` method.
-The formatters follow the *First In First Out* rule when applied.
+You can attach as many formatters as you want to the `Writer` class using the `Writer::addFormatter` method.
+Formatters are applied following the *First In First Out* rule.

 ~~~php
 <?php